-Investigation: White-collar fraudsters, with no fear of toothless Canadian regulators, just keep stealing
+Investigation: White-collar thieves are repeatedly stealing millions from the unsuspecting, without fear of reprisal

 Asked about the case by The Globe, the OSC's Mr. Sinclair said, "I know that doesn't make sense, but that's how the law works."

-Read the background on our data-reporting process at tgam.ca/money-methodolgy
+Read the background on our data-reporting process at tgam.ca/money-methodology

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.